Continuous Wigner-Mott transition at $\nu=1/5$: Details of the iMPS calculations

 In our calculation, we compute the ground state at a given bond dimension using the VUMPS algorithm with single-site series-style updates~\cite{vumps}.
 For the XC2 geometry, we use a five-site unit cell; for the YC5 geometry, we use a ten-site unit cell.
 In both cases, we verify that increasing the unit cell has no effect on physical observables.
 At a particular bond dimension (defined as the maximum over all possible bond dimensions across the unit cell), we perform single-site VUMPS updates until the gradient has been reduced below $10^{-7}$.

-As discussed in the main text, our simulations conserve both the total particle number and total magnetization of the system.
+Our simulations conserve both the total particle number and total magnetization of the system.
 An important problem in the application of VUMPS is that the algorithm was developed with a single-site update, which does not allow one to grow the bond dimension.
 Furthermore, when using block-sparse (symmetry-conserving) tensors, the bond dimension must be grown carefully to ensure that relative block sizes are optimally chosen.
 Ref.~\cite{vumps} proposes a way of doing this via a subspace expansion, which has the benefit of preserving translational invariance in the state.
 For the XC2 geometry, we expand the bond dimension using this technique.
 For the YC5 geometry, however, we found the use of successive expansions and single-site optimizations to be cumbersome given the larger bond dimensions.
 For that reason, we employed a alternative integration of the time dependent variational principle (iTDVP) equations, sweeping from left to right using infinite boundary conditions.
 This is more natural when working with larger unit cells and can easily be extended to two-site updates, as is necessary to optimally increase the bond dimension.
-The technique will be described in detail in a forthcoming paper~\cite{kiely2023_inPrep} and is similar in spirit to that used in Ref.~\cite{osborne2022largescale}.
+The technique is described in detail in~\cite{kiely_thesis} and is similar in spirit to that used in Ref.~\cite{osborne2022largescale}.